Bitnet/Bitnet-labs/README.md

 # Bitnet-labs

 Personal Red Team and Offensive Security labs, exercises, and projects.
+This repository grows organically as I progress through labs and projects.
+Content is structured by practical exercises, not just theory.
 This repository documents my journey to become an Offensive Security professional and Red Teamer, including:

 - 🛠 **Hands-on labs and simulations** (HTB, THM, custom VMs)